 We all know that meta descriptions are essential for getting traffic to your website.
 That’s why it’s so frustrating when you can’t seem to come up with one that is compelling enough or creative enough.

-Sure, there are tools out there that will generate a description for you, but they don’t always do the best job!
+Sure, there are tools that will generate a description for you, but they don’t always do the best job!

 What is a Meta Description